-- Days before and after a long run should include either an easier run, cross-training, strength conditioning, or even total rest.
+- Days before and after a long run should include either an easier run, cross-training, strength conditioning or even total rest.
 An appropriate training regimen is integral to preventing injuries.

 - Plantar fasciitis & Achilles tendinitis – this is pain in the heel that is typically the result of a sudden increase in activity.
 Gradually increasing your activity, stretching, as well as wearing the right shoes will help to reduce the risk of this injury.

-- Stress fractures – there are tiny cracks in the bone caused by repeated impact.
+- Stress fractures – these are tiny cracks in the bone caused by repeated impact.
 It is usually associated with a sudden increase in activity or mileage.
 Acute pain in the foot should not be ignored — a stress fracture might require a break in training or, in some cases, even surgery.
 Proper footwear, nutrition (including plenty of calcium and vitamin D), and cross-training can help to reduce the risk of stress fracture.

 - Ankle sprains – these occur when the ankle rolls, either inward or outward, resulting in ankle pain and instability.
 Usually, this involves a curb, pothole, or uneven surfaces.
 Depending on the severity of the injury, rest is recommended until the pain and swelling subside.
 A brace and physical therapy may be needed in more severe cases.
 Supportive footwear and knowledge of potential terrain difficulties may help to reduce the risk.

 - Shin splints – stabbing sensations to your shins that occur as a result of the muscles and tendons covering the tibia becoming inflamed.
-Ice, elevation, and anti-inflammatories may help to reduce the pain.
-A few things that may help to prevent shin splints include placing insoles to your shoes, in addition to running on softer ground and avoiding hills if possible.
+Ice, elevation and anti-inflammatories may help to reduce the pain.
+A few things that may help to prevent shin splints include placing insoles in your shoes, in addition to running on softer ground and avoiding hills if possible.
 Gradually increasing the difficulty of your training program may also be helpful to reduce the risk of this injury.

 - Muscle strain/tear – this most commonly involves the calf and hamstrings in runners.
 A few causes involve overuse and inflexibility.
-A proper warm-up and cool-down, as well as proper running technique can help prevent a pull of the muscle.
+A proper warm up and cool down, as well as proper running technique can help prevent a pull of the muscle.